SHEFFcode/GeeksForGeeks/GeeksForGeeks/Sorting/SelectionSort.md

 ## General

-The sort algorithm has a sorted and unsorted sections.
-Simple and most intuitive.
+The selection sort algorithm starts with a premise of sorted and unsorted sections.
+It is simple and most intuitive.
+The algorithm moves through the unsorted sections and moves items from the unsorted portion to the sorted portion, until the list is fully sorted.
+It is an in place sorting algorithm.

-The algorithm moves through the unsorted sections and moves items from the unsorted portion to the sorted portion, until the list is sorted.
+In its basic implementation it is not a stable sorting algorithm, but can be made so.
+See stable selection sort.

 ### Space and Time
 Time Complexity: O(n^2) because of two nested loops.